Skip to Content

 Academic Programs:

-A four-year academic period is required to acquire a Bachelor of Science (B.Sc.) degree in Agribusiness and Value Chain Management in Hawassa University Bensa Daye Campus.
-Students will join the program after effectively completing first year common courses in main campus of the University.
+A four-year academic period is required to earn a Bachelor of Science (B.Sc.) degree in Agribusiness and Value Chain Management in Hawassa University Bensa Daye Campus.
+Students join the program after successfully completing the first year common courses offered at the University’s main campus.

-The department offers theoretical knowledge and practical skills to qualify the competence of students in the profession.
-Students are required to take a total of 158 credit hours or 250 ECTS.
+The Department provides a strong foundation in both theoretical knowledge and practical skills to ensure students develop the competencies required in the profession.
+To graduate, students must complete a total of 158 credit hours or 250 ECTS.

-Students who have successfully completed graduation requirements can earn the following degree: Bachelor of Science (B.Sc.) degree in Agribusiness and Value Chain Management.
+Students who meet all graduation requirements will be awarded the Bachelor of Science (B.Sc.) degree in Agribusiness and Value Chain Management.
 Its Amharic version is “የሳይንስ ባችለር ዲግሪ በግብርና ቢዝነስ እና እሴት ሰንሰለት አስተዳደር”

 The department offers a comprehensive range of programs, including: Bachelor of Science (B.Sc.) in Agribusiness and Value Chain Management: This full-time program provides a solid foundation in agribusiness principles, value chain management, marketing, finance, and entrepreneurship.
 The department offers both regular and weekend options for this program, catering to diverse student needs.